Modelling tree survival for investigating climate change effects: Modelling tree survival

-For estimating the smoothing parameters the fact that the model can be seen as a Bayesian model is exploited.
-Then the choice of smooth with a given type of penalty can be translated into a prior $\bp \sim N({\bf 0},{\bf S}_\lambda^-)$ with ${\bf S}_\lambda = \sum_j \lambda_j {\bf S}_j$.
-Note that ${\bf S}_\lambda$ contains penalties relating to the smooth effects and the random effects.
+For estimating the smoothing parameters, the fact that the model can be seen as a Bayesian model is exploited.
+Then the penalty is induced by a prior $\bp \sim N({\bf 0},{\bf S}_\lambda^-)$ with ${\bf S}_\lambda = \sum_j \lambda_j {\bf S}_j$.
+Note that ${\bf S}_\lambda$ contains components relating to the smooth effects and the random effects.
 The ${\bf S}_j$ for the random effect $\bf b$ is $\bf I$ and the respective $\lambda_j$ is $\sigma^{-2}$.
-It follows that $\hat \bp$ in (\ref{pl}) is the maximum a posteriori estimate. ${\bf S}_\lambda^-$ is an apropriate pseudo inverse.
-In this context smooths can be seen as latent Gaussian random fields and hence in terms of estimation we don't need to differentiate between random effects and smooths (see e.g. \cite{kimeldorf1971some,Silv85}).
-Also if $\bm{{\cal I}} = \X^T{\bf W} \X$ is the information matrix, with ${\bf W}=\mbox{diag}(w_i)$ with weights $w_i$ based on the Poisson density, for $n \to \infty$ and $p = o(n^{1/3})$ the posterior is (see e.g. \cite{wood2016smoothing} for details) \beq \bp |{\bf y},{\bm \lambda}\sim N(\hat \bp, (\bm{{\cal I}} + {\bf S}_\lambda)^{-1}) \eeq Using the above large sample approximation enables us in principle to estimate $\bm \lambda$ to maximize the marginal (partial) likelihood
+It follows that $\hat \bp$ in (\ref{pl}) is the maximum a posteriori estimate. ${\bf S}_\lambda^-$ is an appropriate pseudo inverse.
+Fom this Bayesian perspective smooths can be seen as latent Gaussian random fields and hence in terms of estimation we don't need to differentiate between random effects and smooths (see e.g. \cite{kimeldorf1971some,Silv85}).
+Also if $\bm{{\cal I}} = \X^T{\bf W} \X$ is the information matrix, with ${\bf W}=\mbox{diag}(w_i)$ and weights $w_i$ based on the Poisson density, for $n \to \infty$ and $p = o(n^{1/3})$ the posterior is (see e.g. \cite{wood2016smoothing} for details) \beq \bp |{\bf y},{\bm \lambda}\sim N(\hat \bp, (\bm{{\cal I}} + {\bf S}_\lambda)^{-1}) \eeq Using the above large sample approximation enables us in principle to estimate $\bm \lambda$ to maximize the marginal (partial) likelihood